nickytong/drexplorer/README.md

 ## Cite Us
 The **drexplorer** package has been published in Bioinformatics which can be cited as:

-Tong, Pan, Coombes, Kevin R., Johnson, Faye M., Byers, Lauren A., Diao, Lixia, Liu, Diane D., . . .
-Wang, Jing.
-(2015). drexplorer: A tool to explore dose–response relationships and drug–drug interactions.
-Bioinformatics.
+Tong, Pan, Kevin R. Coombes, Faye M. Johnson, Lauren A. Byers, Lixia Diao, Diane D. Liu, J. Jack Lee, John V. Heymach, and Jing Wang. "drexplorer: A tool to explore dose–response relationships and drug–drug interactions."
+Bioinformatics (2015): btv028.

 ## Build Status
 [Travis